Football Song: “At My Weakest Moment”

 Marty Brown on “Words & Music”

-Here he sings his single, “Whatever Makes You Smile.”
-In introducing it, he explains how his wife Shellie tricked him into appearing on America’s Got Talent.
+In introducing his single, “Whatever Makes You Smile,” Brown explained how his wife Shellie tricked him into appearing on America’s Got Talent.
+[Update: Unfortunately, the video of the show is not currently available for embedding.]

 I’m hoping we see Brown performing on some more TV shows.
 Marty Brown’s got talent.